boylesoftware/x2node-tutorial/README.md

 $ curl -v "http://localhost:3001/orders?p=*,items.productRef.*" | python -mjson.tool
 ```

 Along with the `records` list, in the response we are going to see `referredRecords` object that maps requested references to the corresponding records.
-All of that you already know since you read the [Record Search](https://github.com/boylesoftware/x2node-ws-resources#record-search) section of the `x2node-ws-resources` manual, don't you?
+All of that you already know since you've read the [Record Search](https://github.com/boylesoftware/x2node-ws-resources#record-search) section of the `x2node-ws-resources` manual, haven't you?

 ## Tightening the Screws